apache/druid/docs/querying/caching.md

 During query processing, the per-segment cache intercepts the query and sends the results directly to the Broker.
 This way the query bypasses the data server processing threads.
 For queries requiring minimal processing in the Broker, cached queries are very quick.
 If work done on the Broker causes a query bottleneck, enabling caching results in little noticeable query improvement.

 The largest performance gains from segment caching tend to apply to `topN` and time series queries.
-The impact is less for `groupBy` queries.
+For `groupBy` queries, if the bottleneck is in the merging phase on the broker, the impact is less.
 The same applies to queries with or without joins.

 ### Scenarios where caching does not increase query performance